cake-tech/autoforward-autoconvert/README.md

 Run `monero-wallet-cli`

-Create a new wallet name that you'll remember, such as `forward`.
+Create a new wallet name that you'll remember, such as `autoforward`.
 Choose a STRONG password, though if this box is compromised, people can steal any funds that are in the wallet at that point and any point in the future.

 Make sure the wallet files have the proper permissions: `chmod 700 /path/to/file`